Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Don't confuse the truth with the opinion of the majority.
 - A wise man speaks because he has something to say.
 A fool speaks because he has to say something.
-- “The man who asks a question is a fool for a minute, the man who does not ask is a fool for life.” ― Confucius
+- The man who asks a question is a fool for a minute, the man who does not ask is a fool for life. - Confucius
 - Wit beyond measure is man’s greatest treasure.
 - A nation grows great when a man plants a tree: the shade of which he will never enjoy.
 - It is the mark of an educated mind, to be able to entertain a thought without accepting it.